Xalalau/Zombie-Survival-v1.11-Fix/README.md

 And thank you all very much!

-> 4 the Devs: would you like to contribute to this base?
-Well, fork it!!
+> 4 the Devs: would you like to contribute to this base with new features?
+Well, fork it and create your own ZS!!
 It's very unlikely that I'll accept PRs here because they'll prabably ruin the restoration.
-Advances must be made elsewhere.
+Advances must be made elsewhere!
+The golden rules for commits in this repo are: 1) they cannot change the original experience, even if you want to fix bugs like moonwalk; 2) We can fix bugs that prevent the game from running; 3) We must port deprecated code from GMod 11 to the current GMod; 4) We may change internal code to make our lives easier, but don't try to fix the spaghetti because I won't accept it.

 # WANTED DEAD OR ALIVE